 Investors should be aware of common pitfalls in chasing yield.
 By being aware of these key points, it would limit potential risks in selecting the right investment.

 Investors should also be aware the leverage the underlying investment uses in order to maintain the current yield.
+For example listed REITs are rarely above 50% leveraged but it is common to see direct residential investments start at 80% minimum.
+Hybrids provide comparable long term returns with no leverage.
 Higher leverage level means equity value is more susceptible to changes in asset values.